Orwell Astronomical Society (Ipswich)

 Dr Steavenson did not notice the spherical aberration over-correction because of two deep zones in a region which masked the error.
 The only aberrations left now are on a surface I have not worked on, and they are feeble, having no effect on performance.
 The zonal spherical errors originated in the Merz workshops, and have been there for 100 years or more.

-In addition, during 1973 members of OASI beat out the large dew cap of the Tomline Refractor, restoring it to the correct shape [1973g].
+Also during the year, members of OASI beat out the large dew cap of the Tomline Refractor, restoring its correct shape [1973g].

 The condition of the drive mechanism of the telescope greatly occupied the committee in the years that followed.
 However, the minutes of the 1973 AGM [1973h] simply note that the "automatic drive to the telescope" was functional.
 The ability to track objects in the night sky stimulated enthusiasm among members to experiment with long-exposure photography; to that end, Charles Radley organised the fabrication of adapters to enable the use of SLR cameras and members' eyepieces with the telescope [1973h].
 Charles also proposed [1973i] purchasing a Barlow lens as a means of multiplying the range of effective focal lengths provided by the Society's stock of eyepieces.
 Late in the year [1973j], it was agreed to purchase a new 12.5 mm or 15 mm eyepiece.